 2. Midnight Sun in Summertime

-The luxurious Seabourn Quest undertakes an epic 30-night Quest of the Midnight Sun voyage on 17 May, 2018, sailing from Dover and ending in Copenhagen.
-Carrying 456-passengers, this classy ship is staffed by crew members who anticipate cruisers' preferences with an unerring instinct.
+The luxurious Seabourn Quest undertakes an epic 45-night Viking Summer voyage on 8 June, 2020, sailing from Dover and ending in Southampton.
+Carrying 456-passengers, this elegant ship is staffed by crew members who anticipate cruisers' preferences with an unerring instinct.

 The itinerary features fascinating ports such as Reykjavik in Iceland and Honningsvag in Norway, while another stop, the so-called City of the Arctic, Tromso, boasts the modern iceberg-shaped, Arctic Cathedral.